 Linux bluetooth rfcomm audio gateway

-If you want to use your Linux laptop/desktop as a bluetooth audio gateway, you've to find the correct rfcomm channel with the sdptool command.
+For that you've to find the correct rfcomm channel with the sdptool command.

 In my case, the channel is 9, I can connect to a phone(Samsung Z3) with the rfcomm command, it needs root privilege.